cpske/ISP/django/test-organization.md

 ### 2. Move `tests.py` to the `tests` folder

-And then divide it into several test files...
+And then divide it into several test files, one for each test class.

 ### 3. Name your test files `test_*.py`